Purdue vs Northwestern Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 18)

 Purdue vs. Northwestern Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each player.
-In fact, anytime the Boilermakers and Wildcats play there’s always several intriguing trends to key in on.
-Not to mention games played at Lanny and Sharon Martin Lakeside Facility in Oct seemingly never follow normal, predictable betting trends.
+AI algorithm Remi is pouring through loads of stats on each line.
+In fact, anytime the Boilermakers and Wildcats play there’s always several intriguing observations to key in on.
+Not to mention games played at Lanny and Sharon Martin Lakeside Facility in Oct can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: R. Browne over 212.5 Passing Yards.